hoc081098/hoc081098/notes/jetpack_compose_dp_class/jetpack_compose_dp_class_en.md

 <br>

-After compile and decompile java bytecode to Java code, we can see that the compiler has replaced `Dp` type with `Float` type.
+After compiling Kotlin and decompiling Java bytecode to Java code, we can see that the compiler has replaced `Dp` types with `Float` types.

 <p align="center">
     <img src="img_1.png" width="600" />
 </p>

-_Dp type is replaced with Float type_
+_Dp types are replaced with Float types_

 <br>

-You many notice that the method name has been changed, that is called [mangling](https://kotlinlang.org/docs/inline-classes.html#mangling).
+You many notice that the method name `MyComposable1` has been changed, that is called [mangling](https://kotlinlang.org/docs/inline-classes.html#mangling).

-> Since inline classes are compiled to their underlying type, it may lead to various obscure errors, for example
+> Mangling: since inline classes are compiled to their underlying type, it may lead to various obscure errors, for
+> example
 > unexpected platform signature clashes.
 > To mitigate such issues, functions using inline classes are mangled by adding some stable hashcode to the function
 > name.

 ### II.
-Why @Composable functions in Jetpack Compose usually use `Dp.Unspecified` as default value?
+Why do @Composable functions in Jetpack Compose usually use `Dp.Unspecified` as default value?
 Why not use null?

 ### II.1.
 Why not use null?

-After we look at the `Dp` class, we can understand why `Dp` declared as `inline value class` and why it is optimized by the compiler.
+After looking at the `Dp` class, we can understand why `Dp` is declared as `inline value class`, and the optimization of Jetpack Compose under the hood.
+Let's get back to the question at the beginning of this article.

 <p align="center">
     <img src="img_2.png" width="600" />